-Exploring its history together, we’ll read the fifteenth-century Hatha Pradipika, a comprehensive overview of hatha techniques.
-We’ll also examine some earlier sources to see how yoga was transformed from seated mediation to something more dynamic.
-Meeting online over interactive video, we’ll discuss these ideas and how they relate to modern yoga, which built on their foundations.
+Exploring its history together, we will read the fifteenth-century Hatha Pradipika, a comprehensive overview of hatha techniques.
+We will also examine some earlier sources to see how yoga developed from seated mediation to something more dynamic.
+Meeting online over interactive video, we will discuss these ideas and how they relate to contemporary yoga, which built on their foundations.

 The aim of the book club is to make a connection between traditional texts and their modern applications.
-It’s fine to read any translation of the text.
+It is fine to read any translation of the text.
 The extract here is from a 2002 edition by Brian Akers, which includes the Sanskrit.
-It’s available online, both as an ebook and a paperback.
+This is available online, both as an ebook and a paperback.

 We meet for four consecutive Sundays for a live session on Zoom.
 All you need is a stable connection and a browser.
 However, Zoom’s mobile and desktop apps are recommended.